LucaFoschini/lucafoschini.github.io/_posts/2014-05-25-machine-learning-isla-vista-shooting.markdown

        arts, culture and entertainment >
        	     	     customs and tradition (relevance: 83 )

-I have experimented with a few other tools for text mining and sentiment analysis, byt none of them provided better results than *lexalytics*.
+I have experimented with some other text mining and sentiment analysis software, but none of them provided better results than *lexalytics*.
-Most of the tools I tried seemed to be unable to properly deal with the lack of grammar and punctuation present in the text extracted in speech recognition step.
-Among all tools I tried [TextBlob](https://github.com/sloria/TextBlob) (Python) deserves a mention as the most promising and easy to use.
+Most of the tools I tried seemed to be unable to properly deal with the lack of grammar and punctuation present in the text extracted in the speech recognition step.
+Of all packages I tried [TextBlob](https://github.com/sloria/TextBlob) (Python) deserves a mention as the most promising and easy to use.

-### Sentiment on Popular Youtube Videos
+#### Sentiment on Popular Youtube Videos

 To put the polarity score returned by *lexalytics* for the 'Elliot Rodger's Retribution'  into context, I ran the same sentiment analysis on the